padiketeku/EarthObservation101-Practicals/Activity-15- Classification Accuracy Assessment.md

 ## Introduction

-Image classification is conducted by using training data point to teach the model.
+Image classification is performed using training data to teach the model.
 However, the performance of the model must be measured to assess its usability.
-This is done by allowing the model to predict a set of data that is unknown to the model.
-The observed labels and the predicted labels can then be compared in a 2D matrix, referred to as error matrix, to determine the performance of the model.
-The definitions for overall accuracy, user's accuracy and producer's accuracy are given below by [Olofsson et al. 2013](https://www.sciencedirect.com/science/article/pii/S0034425712004191)
+This is done by allowing the model to predict a set of data it has not seen before.
+The observed and predicted labels can then be compared in a 2D matrix, known as an error matrix, to assess the model's performance.
+The definitions for overall accuracy, user's accuracy, and producer's accuracy are given below by [Olofsson et al. 2013](https://www.sciencedirect.com/science/article/pii/S0034425712004191)

 ***Overall accuracy (OA)** is the proportion of the area mapped correctly.
 It provides the user of the map with the probability that a randomly selected location on the map is correctly classified.* <br>
 ***User's accuracy (UA)** is the proportion of the area mapped as a particular category that is actually that category “on the ground” where the reference classification is the best assessment of ground condition.
-UA is the complement of the probability of commission error* The UA is the correctness of the map in the perspective of the map user, and is often referred to data scientists as the recall.
+UA is the complement of the probability of commission error* The UA is the correctness of the map from the perspective of the map user, and is often referred to by data scientists as recall.

 ***Producer's accuracy (PA)** is the proportion of the area that is a particular category on the ground that is also mapped as that category.
-PA is the complement of the probability of omission error.* The PA is the correctness of the map in the perspective of the map maker, and is normally referred to data scientists as the precision.
+PA is the complement of the probability of omission error.* The PA is the correctness of the map in the perspective of the map maker, and is usually referred to by data scientists as precision.

 The UA and PA are for class-wise assessment of the model.
 The harmonic average of the UA and PA produces the F1-score.
-Kappa is used to measure the agreement between the observed and expected samples based on a random data.
+Kappa is used to measure the agreement between the observed and expected samples based on random data.
 However, we will not consider this as [Foody (2020)](https://doi.org/10.1016/S0034-4257(01)00295-4) and [Pontius and Millones, 2011](https://doi.org/10.1080/01431161.2011.552923) have challenged the validity of Kappa statistics for image classification accuracy.
 We will only compute and report the UA, PA, and OA from an error matrix table. <br>

 Ideally, the values of the accuracy assessment metrics range between 0-1 (or 0-100%).